ethyca/fidesops/docs/fidesops/docs/postman/using_postman.md

       ![Succeeded Request](../img/postman_images/succeeded_privacy_request.png)

 2. Check your local `fides_uploads` folder, configured earlier, to see access request results.
       - This is run asynchronously, so it may take a few moments to complete.
-This particular request should have retrieved data from both the `postgres_example` and `mongodb_example` databases with the `user.provided.identifiable` data_category
+This particular request should have retrieved data from both the `postgres_example` and `mongodb_example` databases with the `user` data_category

       ![Local Results](../img/postman_images/local_results.png)